Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Acknowledgment

 \section{Acknowledgment}

-This research was supported by the National Key R\&D Program of China (2018YFB1004300), NSFC (61921006, 61976112), the Collaborative Innovation Center of Novel Software Technology and Industrialization, and the Baidu Scholarship.
-The authors would like to thank Mengxiao Zhang for helpful discussions.
-We are also grateful for anonymous reviewers for their valuable comments.
+This research was supported by NSFC (61921006, 62361146852), JiangsuSF (BK20220776), National Postdoctoral Program for Innovative Talent, and China Postdoctoral Science Foundation (2023M731597).
+Peng Zhao was supported in part by the Xiaomi Foundation.
+The authors would like to thank Mengxiao Zhang and Ashok Cutkosky for helpful discussions.
+We are also grateful for anonymous reviewers and the action editor for their invaluable comments, in particular, we sincerely thank Reviewer~\#2 of JMLR for carefully reviewing the paper and providing many constructive suggestions.